Configuration files¶

 load_conf(ctx, param, path_pattern)[source]¶

-Fetch parameters values from configuration file and sets them as defaults.
+Fetch parameter values from a configuration file and set them as defaults.

 User configuration is merged to the context’s default_map, like Click does.

 By relying on Click’s default_map, we make sure that precedence is respected.
-And direct CLI parameters, environment variables or interactive prompts takes precedence over any values from the config file.
+Direct CLI parameters, environment variables or interactive prompts take precedence over any values from the config file.

 Return type: